-Such examples - and many more could be given - indicate that to drop the concept of a 'work' in its entirety together with the traditional terminology that springs from it, is untenable from a practical as well as a theoretical perspective.
-Therefore, the question we ask ourselves should not be: 'Was there a work in the Middle Ages?', but: 'How can a (high) medieval reader/scribe have defined a work?'
+Such examples-and many more could be given-indicate that to drop the concept of a work in its entirety together with the traditional terminology that springs from it, is untenable from a practical as well as a theoretical perspective.
+Therefore, the question we ask ourselves should not be: "was there a work in the Middle Ages?" but "how might a (high) medieval reader/scribe have defined a work?"